sc-ventures/cloudbreak-documentation/docs/aws-launch.md

 **Steps**

 1. Once the stack creation is complete, Cloudbreak is ready to use.
-You can obtain the URL to the cloud controller and the SSH access information from the **Outputs** tab:
+You can obtain the URL to Cloudbreak from the **Outputs** tab:

     <a href="../images/cb_aws-05.png" target="_blank" title="click to enlarge"><img src="../images/cb_aws-05.png" width="650" title="CFN Console - Outputs"></a>

     > If the Outputs tab is blank, refresh the page.

-1. Once the stack creation is complete, browse instance created at the **CloudURL** provided in the **Outputs** tab and log in.
+1. Paste the link in your browser's address bar.

+{!docs/common/launch-access-ui.md!}

-1. Log in to the Cloudbreak web UI using the credential that you configured.
+1. Log in to the Cloudbreak web UI using the credential that you configured in the CloudFormation template.

 1. Upon a successful login, you are redirected to the dashboard: